 - The Virgin Islands belonged to Denmark.
 The country sold the Virgin Islands to the USA back in 1917

-- Faroe Islands of Denmark has more sheep than humans.
+- Faroe Islands of Denmark have more sheep than humans.
 The ratio?
 2:1.
 There’s one human for every two sheep

-- In 2013, Denmark became world’s happiest country
+- In 2013, Denmark became the world’s happiest country

 - Local petrol stations in Denmark sell pornography

 - Denmark is one of the world’s least corrupt country